x1F/sip-framework/docs-snapshot/declarative.md

     - Parameters of type `Message` or `Exchange` will receive the respective instance.
     - Parameters annotated with `@HeaderParameter(String)` will receive the content of the respectively named header-field in the declared type.
-    - Any other parameter will retrieve the current content of the body in the declared type. `@Nullable` can be added if `null` be legal for that parameter.
+    - Any other parameter will retrieve the current content of the body in the declared type. `@Nullable` can be added if `null` is legal for that parameter.

 3. The method does have a return type which is not a `ConnectorProcessor` instance and any number of arguments.
 This will behave identically to approach 2, but additionally uses the returned object as the new message body, effectively making it a simple model mapper.